Benjamin-Albarzendji/odin-weather-app/README.md

 <img src="src/images/README/forecast.png" alt="drawing" width="800" style = "border-radius: 15px" />

 ## Access the page [here](https://benjamin-albarzendji.github.io/odin-weather-app/)
+## NOTE RECOMMEND TO CLONE AND TEST.
+FOR SOME REASON, IT DOESNT WORK AS INTENDED ON GH PAGES.

 ### Description
 This is a project leveraging the OpenWeatherMap free API to enable an user to check the weather for a location of their choice.
 It tries to default to users own location but if that fails then it will return the weather detalis of Stockholm.